Complete May 2019Current

-Our reconstruction of Safari Playground will maintain its beloved theme while introducing new and enhanced play features and improving accessibility.
+Our reconstruction of Safari Playground maintained its beloved theme while introducing new and enhanced play features and improving accessibility.

 Safari Playground, between Central Park West and the West Drive at 91st Street, features sweeping views of the Reservoir.
 The original playground in this location was built in 1936, and was one of many playgrounds constructed inside the Park’s perimeter under the direction of Parks Commissioner Robert Moses.
 It initially featured swings, slides, sand tables, and a water spray feature.

-Rebuilt in 1997 as Safari Playground, it is now the only Park playground that does not contain any traditional play equipment such as slides, swings, and sandboxes.
-Instead, the playground features hippopotamus sculptures set within a “river” of safety surfacing in a pattern evocative of flowing water.
-Boulders and a lone canoe contribute to the safari theme.
-A spray feature is located in the south end of the playground and provides opportunity for water play during warm months.
-Other play elements include two treehouse structures consisting of elevated wooden platforms built around large trees.
+Rebuilt in 1997 as Safari Playground, it was the only Park playground that did not contain any traditional play equipment such as swings, slides, and sandboxes.
+Instead, the playground featured two treehouse structures and hippopotamus sculptures set within a “river” of safety surfacing in a pattern evocative of flowing water.
+A spray feature located in the south end of the playground provided opportunity for water play during warm months.

 - Enhancing the existing Safari theme by constructing a series of play mounds around the central play space